joeyrosztoczy/golden-path/README.md

 // Update config/prod.exs, compile with PROD, build static assets (node run deploy, mix phx.digest), create PROD release

 // Create proddb, run release with PROD in foreground to test

+5. We're now at branch `s2-that-release-tho`.
+We can build a release that is a self-contained artifact of our entire phoenix application.